Jason Snelling: Professional career

-He was drafted by the Falcons in the seventh round of the 2007 NFL Draft (244 overall).
+He was selected by the Falcons in the seventh round of the 2007 NFL draft (244th overall).
 He made his National Football League debut against the Tampa Bay Buccaneers and scored his first professional touchdown against the Arizona Cardinals.
 He started his first game November 22, 2009 against the New York Giants, rushing for 76 yards and 2 touchdowns on 25 carries, while also catching 3 passes for 13 yards.
 On January 3, 2010, he rushed 25 times for a career-high 147 yards and added three receptions for 21 yards in a victory against the Tampa Bay Buccaneers, helping the Falcons to the first back-to-back winning seasons in the franchise's 44-year history.
 Snelling was re-signed by the Falcons on April 15, 2010.
 He finished the 2009 season with 613 yards on 142 carries with 4 rushing touchdowns.
 He also caught 30 passes for 259 yards and 1 touchdown.

-On March 4, 2014, Snelling announced his retirement from the National Football League.
+On March 4, 2014, Snelling announced his retirement from the NFL.